Struth-Rourke/Struth-Rourke.github.io/_posts/2020-07-30-Naive-Bayes-Algo.md

 So, on Day 2, I restarted and reframed everything as if I was operating on a blank slate.

 First, I needed to understand and look at the probabilistic model that underlies the algorithm.
-The foundational premise is based on the conditional probability of features (x<sub>n<sub>), in relation to each outcome(k) -- probability of k, based on x<sub>1<sub> through x<sub>n<sub>.
+The foundational premise is based on the conditional probability of features (x<sub>n</sub>), in relation to each outcome(k) -- probability of k, based on x<sub>1</sub> through x<sub>n</sub>.
 Using Bayes' Theorum, the conditional probability can be expressed by the form shown in the image above, reproduced here.

 <img src="/img/bayes-equation.png">